dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 If a recursive data type has itself some type parameters, those type parameters will have to be added to `F` in addition to the type parameter `r`.

-A list with a type parameter in Haskell:
+A list with a type parameter can be defined in Haskell as:

 ```haskell
 data List a = Nil | Cons a (List a)